Usage

 Resume lldpd operations. lldpd will start to send and receive

 frames.
-This command is issued internally after processing con-
+This command is issued internally after processing the

-figuration but can be used at any time if a manual pause com-
+configuration but can be used at any time if a manual pause

 FILES